 The Executive Board shall take all such action as may be necessary and appropriate to enable the Corporation to pay the indemnification required by this Article V.

-The Corporation may be required to maintain a general liability insurance policy and a Directors and Officers insurance policy in a manner and in an amount set by the current Executive Board.
+The Corporation may be required to maintain a general liability insurance policy and an Officers insurance policy in a manner and in an amount set by the current Executive Board.

 Article VI.
 Membership

 1. Qualifications.
-Membership in the Corporation is open to those interested in how feminism and gender animate rhetoric and composition.
+Membership in the Corporation is open to those interested in feminist research in the history of rhetoric and composition.
 The Corporation welcomes members regardless of race, creed, gender status, sexual orientation, national origin, socioeconomic status, or disability.

 2. Dues.
 The Executive Board may determine from time to time, the amount of any annual dues payable to the Corporation by members, which amount the Advisory Board approves with a majority vote.
-Dues shall be payable in advance on the first day of April in each fiscal year.
+Dues shall be payable in advance on the first day of the membership calendar.
 Dues shall be used for the day-to-day running of the Corporation as well as for any special activities undertaken by the Corporation.

 3. Resignation.
 Any member may withdraw from the Corporation by not renewing her/his annual membership.
 Resigning members shall not be entitled to a refund of any dues paid prior to resignation.